Doug Atkins: Professional career

 The Cleveland Browns selected Atkins in the first round with the 11th overall selection in the 1953 NFL draft.
 He played his first two seasons in the NFL with the Browns, winning the NFL Eastern Conference in 1953, and the NFL Championship in 1954.
 The Browns traded Atkins and Ken Gorgal to the Chicago Bears for a third-round and a sixth-round pick in the 1956 NFL draft.
 According to Pat Summerall, Atkins was traded by Paul Brown for burping out loud in a team meeting.
 In Chicago, Atkins quickly became the leader of a devastating defensive unit.
 With the Bears, Atkins was a First-team All-Pro selection in 1958, 1960, 1961, and 1963, along with being a starter in the Pro Bowl in eight of his last nine years with Chicago.
 Atkins' reputation of being rebellious of authority continued in Chicago.
-Once, Atkins was ordered by a coach to run laps during practice and was told to wear his helmet while doing so, as the weather was hot.
+Once, Atkins was ordered by a coach to run laps during practice and was told to wear his helmet while doing so, in the hot weather, as extra punishment.
 When the coach looked at Atkins again, he was running laps wearing only his helmet, having stripped himself of his uniform and pads.

 At the 1966 Pro Bowl, Atkins announced his retirement from football.
 He changed his mind and signed with the Bears for the 1966 season.
 Before the 1967 season, Atkins requested a trade from Chicago and was traded to the New Orleans Saints.
 He suffered a fractured knee cap during the 1968 season.
 He retired after the 1969 season.
 On the final play of his NFL career, Atkins sacked Pittsburgh Steelers quarterback Dick Shiner, preserving the Saints' 27–24 victory in the 1969 season finale.